 Origins

-The Brittany hails from the Brittany region in northwestern France, where it was originally bred as a hunting dog in the 17th and 18th centuries.
-The breed’s ancestors are believed to include native French pointing dogs and various spaniel breeds, which were crossed to produce a versatile, agile, and keen-nosed hunting companion.
+The Brittany springs from the rugged Brittany region in northwestern France, where it was initially bred as a hunting dog in the 17th and 18th centuries.

 Other Considerations